-As the weekend approaches and we are getting excited about going to California to visit, we have had a “to do” list that we are checking off little by little.
+As the weekend approaches and we are getting excited about going to AZ for Thanksgiving to visit, we have had a “to do” list that we are checking off little by little.
 One of the items was to get a RX refilled before leaving town, so today we went to pick it up.
 As I walked up to the pick up window inside the store, the young man ask for id and for insurance.
-He quickly informed me that if I didn’t have insurance my medication for my headaches would cost $140.00.
+He quickly informed me that if I didn’t have insurance my medication would cost $140.00.
 And they wonder why we have headaches.
 Anyway, since I did have insurance the medicine cost $ .39.
 Yep, that’s right 39 cents.
 The only catch was that with the insurance card, instead of getting the 50 which the prescription was for, they could only give you 9 pills and you would have to come back every 3 days if you needed more.
 So let’s see.
 I can get all 50 of them for $140 now, if I don’t use insurance or get 9 at a time, every 3 days for 39 cents.
 This just does not make sense to me, but we took my 9 pills and left.

 So my thoughts are this.
 Why not have retirement at the beginning of marriage when we are so in love we want to be with them 24/7?
 We wouldn’t mind them standing right in the middle of the kitchen blocking us from opening the dishwasher.
 We wouldn’t mind them falling asleep in the lazy boy as they are watching the 5th football game of the day.
 It would just give us more of a chance to wait on those precious young men that we couldn’t wait to attach their last names to our first name.

 That way, they would be at home with us when we are needing help raising children.
 They would be around to take out the dirty diapers, take the kids for a walk so we could take naps, entertain the little darlings outside while we cooked dinner.